Using the latest version?

 The identity provider generates a SAML response that contains the authenticated user's username.
 In accordance with the SAML 2.0 specification, this response is digitally signed with the identity provider’s private DSA/RSA keys.

 The identity provider encodes the SAML response and returns that information to the user's browser.
-The identity provider redirects back to Artifactory with signed response.
+The identity provider redirects back to Artifactory with the signed response.

 Artifactory’s ACS verifies the SAML response using the partner's public key.
-If the response is successfully verified, ACS redirects the user to the destination URL.
+If the response is successfully verified, the ACS redirects the user to the destination URL.

 The user has been redirected to the destination URL and is logged in to Artifactory.

-Artifactory’s SAML-based SSO login process.
+Figure (2) Artifactory’s SAML-based SSO login process.

 Understanding the Artifactory's SAML-based SSO Logout Process

-- The user attempts to reach a hosted Artifactory, logout link.
+- The user attempts to reach a hosted Artifactory logout link.

-- Artifactory logs-out the client and generates a SAML logout request.
+- Artifactory logs the client out and generates a SAML logout request.